PaulSolt/SuperEasyiPhoneApps/Chapter 2/Lesson 2.0 - App UI by Example/Lesson 2 - Lesson 2 - Weather App UI and Auto Layout.md

 ### Adhoc App Icon ###

-If you distribute your app Adhoc (not via TestFlight) you will need to add the iTunesArtwork and iTunesArtwork@2x files to your Xcode project (not asset catalog).
+If you distribute your app Adhoc (not via TestFlight) you will need to add the iTunesArtwork and iTunesArtwork@2x (no extension) files to your Xcode project (not asset catalog).

 ### Links ###